President-elect Donald Trump’s triumph threatens — hopefully for the better — decades of secretive, consensus foreign policy.

 Today’s column and my two scheduled broadcast interviews explore Trump’s likely foreign policy and implementation team, now working under New Jersey Gov. Chris Christie to fill about four thousand politically appointed jobs overall in the Trump administration.
 Neither the presidential campaign nor news coverage of Trump’s surprise victory Nov.
 8 have addressed these vital topics of the transition and next administration in much detail so far.

 The candidate has spoken largely in generalities about foreign policy and has failed to identify top surrogates speaking in detail.
 Also, the core issues are highly secretive, with specifics often involving vital “national security” components.
-These hidden agendas, as reported in our What’s Important About Hillary Clinton’s Emails, which disclosed the underlying story of the 2012 arms smuggling operation via Benghazi to Syria that neither political party has every wanted disclosed.
+We reported these kinds of hidden agendas in What’s Important About Hillary Clinton’s Emails, which disclosed the underlying story of the 2012 arms smuggling operation via Benghazi to Syria that neither political party has every wanted disclosed.

 As a final reason for lack of much discussion about foreign policy:Trump’s victory seemed so unlikely that most power brokers themselves are scrambling to adapt without having undertaken the preparations typical for winning campaigns.
 Washington hosts a large array of “experts” counseling both Democratic and Republican administrations and pressuring for certain policies.